cloudfoundry/pxc-release/docs/proxy.md

 Use the operations file operations/add-proxy-load-balancer.yml to add a load balancer to the proxies.

-### Configuring pxc-release to give applications the address of the load balancer
-To ensure that bound applications will use the load balancer to reach bound databases, set `cf_mysql.host` in the cf-mysql-broker job to your load balancer's IP.

-### AWS Route 53

-To set up a Round Robin DNS across multiple proxy IPs using AWS Route 53, follow the following instructions:

-1. Log in to AWS.
-2. Click Route 53.
-3. Click Hosted Zones.
-4. Select the hosted zone that contains the domain name to apply round robin routing to.
-5. Click 'Go to Record Sets'.
-6. Select the record set containing the desired domain name.
-7. In the value input, enter the IP addresses of each proxy VM, separated by a newline.

-Finally, update the manifest property `properties.mysql_node.host` for the cf-mysql-broker job, as described above.

 ## API

 The proxy hosts a JSON API at `<bosh job index>-proxy-p-mysql.<system domain>/v0/`.